Worldwide, there’s many different types of initiatives aimed at addressing the ocean plastic pollution problem.

 Summary – Most Effective Way To Stop Ocean Plastic Pollution

-- More effective waste management systems across the world could decrease the risk of mismanaged plastic entering the ocean by up to 80%
+More effective waste management systems (landfill, recycling, incineration, etc.) across the world could decrease the risk of mismanaged plastic entering the ocean by up to 80%.
+This could be the key solution

 Are Beach Pickups & Cleanups Effective?